Nature Walks

 • Workshops for outdoor leaders

-Five topics for 2024: temperate rainforest, blanket bog, upland flora, impact of hill farming on uplands, and a day on mosses/ferns/lichens.
+Four topics for 2025: temperate rainforest, blanket bog, upland flora, and a day on mosses/ferns/lichens.

 A stream on Dartmoor with overhanging trees.
 There are moss-covered rocks on the ground.
 In the distance is a misty landscape.